craigmiller160/app-deployment/README.md

       path: /actuator/health
       port: 8443
       scheme: HTTPS
+  livenessProbe:
+    # Options are the same as commonProbe
   readinessProbe:
-    # Options are the same as livenessProbe
+    # Options are the same as commonProbe
   volumes:
     # Will create PVC
     - name: volume1